RxLaboratory/Duik/Release/Duik/Duik Bassel (16)/README.md

 - The *Help* folder contains this help pages.
 Double click on the file "index.html" to open it.
 - The *Tools* folder contains some tools for other third-party software, like a script to export TVPaint animations.
 - The *ScriptUI Panels* folder contains the actual *Duik Bassel* script you need to install.
-- The *Optionnal Panels* folder contains [optionnal individual panels](first-look-at-duik.md#individual-panels) to use with Duik.
+- The *Optional Panels* folder contains [optionnal individual panels](first-look-at-duik.md#individual-panels) to use with Duik.
 You can choose to install any of them or not at all.

 ## **3 -** There are several ways to install Duik very easily: